 Can You Face Additional Penalties for a DUI?

-- Issue a license suspension
+- License suspension

-- Require drivers to attend a treatment program
+- Mandatory treatment program

 Can a Lawyer Help You Avoid Jail Time?